sparkfun/SparkFun_RTK_Firmware/docs/accuracy_verification.md

 *L-Band Facet ARP*

 Locate the ARP of your given RTK product ([53mm](https://geodesy.noaa.gov/ANTCAL/LoadFile?file=SFETOP106_NONE.atx) for units using the TOP106 Antenna, [61mm](https://learn.sparkfun.com/tutorials/sparkfun-rtk-facet-hookup-guide/all#hardware-assembly) for Facet, [69mm](https://learn.sparkfun.com/tutorials/sparkfun-rtk-facet-l-band-hookup-guide/all) for Facet L-Band).
 Add your ARP to the height above the monument you measured previously.
+In this example 1416 + 69 = 1.485m.
 Enter that total height into SW Maps as the ‘Instrument Height’.
 This will allow the software to subtract the antenna location height from the current 3D location to gain the location of the point where the plumbob (or bolt) below your apparatus is located.
-In this example 1416 + 69 = 1.485m is our instrument height.

 With your instrument height determined, connect to the RTK product, begin sending RTCM corrections (either over NTRIP or radio link) and enter RTK Fix.